-‘Masterpieces Prophecies’ (2016; acryl on canvas; 3,0 by 1,5 meters) shows masterpieces of art history prophesying what we are doing to our planet right now.
+‘Masterpieces Prophecies’ (2016; acryl on canvas; 3,0 by 1,5 meters) shows a number of masterpieces of art history prophesying our careless attitude towards the natural world.

-On the left Boxem shows Michelangelo’s God, not creating Adam, but Andy Warhols Cambell’s chicken soup can.
-With statements as “making money is art and working is art and good business is the best art”, Warhol is Boxems personification of capitalism and mass consumption.
-He represents the first generation to prioritize making money, mass production and economical growth above craftsmanship, nature and men itself, while fully aware of the consequences.
-This is the point we knowingly start to disadvantage our planet, resulting in Eschers gecko’s representing the plastic soup and Rockmans melting ice caps.
-Mass production taking over craftsmanship tells a paralel story of men increasingly losing his bond with the matter, nature and to the concept of bonding itself.
+We see Michelangelo’s God.
+God is not creating Adam, but Andy Warhols Cambell’s chicken soup can.
+Because of statements as “making money is art and working is art and good business is the best art”, Boxem uses Warhol and his can as the personification of capitalism and mass consumption.
+His art represents the first generation to prioritize making money, mass production and economical growth above craftsmanship, nature and men itself.
+At this point we knowingly start to disadvantage our planet, while being fully aware of the consequences.
+This results in Eschers gecko’s representing the plastic soup and Alexis Rockmans melting ice caps.
+Like Rockmans ‘Manifest Destiny’, Boxem uses jellyfish, but combines them with plastig bags.
+The fact that some jellyfish (Turritopsis Nutricula) are immortal, is a metaphore for plastic being nearly imperishable as well. production taking over craftsmanship tells a paralel story of mankind increasingly losing her bond with the matter, nature and with the concept of bonding itself.